Fish Protection Measures and the Removal of an Acoustic Fish Deterrent

 Secondly, there are very clear safety challenges of maintaining dozens of sound projectors offshore in the Bristol Channel.
 The area has poor underwater visibility and is one of the highest tidal ranges in the world.
 The danger that divers would be subjected to cannot be justified for a system that will have almost no benefit.

-More information on our fish protection measures and the evidence to support the removal of the acoustic fish deterrent can be found here.
+See more information on our fish protection measures and the evidence to support the removal of the acoustic fish deterrent.